Disease Guide ·Luxating Patella ·2026

 What Causes Luxating Patella in Cats

-The kneecap (patella) slides out of its normal groove in the femur.
-Usually a congenital defect — the groove is too shallow or the leg alignment is off.
-Graded I-IV: Grade I pops back on its own, Grade II slips out during movement, Grade III stays dislocated most of the time, Grade IV is permanently out.
-Trauma can also cause it, but inherited structural issues are the main driver.
-Most cats have Grade II or III at diagnosis
+The kneecap slides out of its groove in the femur - usually a congenital defect.
+Graded I-IV: Grade I pops back on its own; Grade II slips during movement; Grade III stays dislocated; Grade IV is permanent.
+Most cats diagnosed at Grade II or III.

 Symptoms - What to Watch For